 War History Signs – arrival area

 WWII history signs in the arrival area are timeline and map based.
 This arival area give visitors an overview of WWII in relation to Cowra (2 signs “War” and “Peace”) and an orientation map of POW Camp today.
 This map is orientated to match the direction the visitor is facing when viewing the POW Camp.
+Cowra Council planted a delineating fence around the perimeter of the camp, increased visitor facilities and access, and beautified wherever they could.

-The objective of the project is to interpret and inform.
 Visitors connect with the stories as they walk through the historic locations of the POW campsite and Garrison area.

 We strive to find personal stories and weave them into the main theme often using imagery to help.
 We also strive to connect the tangibles, intangibles and universals.